Number of listed companies

 ESG reporting required as a listing rule

-- Euronext however supports and implements ESMA’s and National Competent Authorities’stringent rules with regards to governance among its community of listed companies.
+- Moreover, Euronext Brussels supports and implements ESMA’s and National Competent Authorities stringent rules with regards to governance among its community of listed companies

 Has written guidance on ESG reporting